sinus-x/rubbergoddess/docs/cogs/gatekeeper.md

 ### verify (e-mail)

 Non-verified only, jail channel only.
 Send an verification code to supplied e-mail address.
-Users get their role from their e-mail, this link is saved in [config](../config.md)'s `gatekeeper/suffixes` entry.
+Users get their role from their e-mail, this link is saved in `gatekeeper/suffixes` config entry.

 ### reverify change (e-mail)